Anand Krishnamoorthi: Education

-Anand obtained a Bachelor of Science in Visual Communication from the Loyola College, Chennai and a master's in Electronic Media from the Anna University, Chennai.
-He later obtained an M.A. in Film and Television Production from the University of Bristol in 2005.
+Anand obtained a BSc in Visual Communication from the Loyola College, Chennai and a MSc in Electronic Media from the Anna University, Chennai.
+He later obtained an MA in Film and Television Production from the University of Bristol in 2005.

 Career

 Krishnamoorthi assisted Tamil Film Director Balu Mahendra from 2001-2002.
 After his M.A., Krishnamoorthi also worked as a Sound Trainee with the British Broadcasting Corporation from 2005-2006.